-Retinopathy of prematurity is strongly associated with premature birth Premature Newborn A premature newborn is a baby delivered before 37 weeks of gestation.
-Depending on when they are born, premature newborns have underdeveloped organs, which may not be ready to function outside... read more , with most cases occurring in infants who are born before 30 weeks of development in the uterus.
+Retinopathy of prematurity is strongly associated with premature birth Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
+Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more , with most cases occurring in infants who are born before 30 weeks of development in the uterus.

 In the most severe cases, the rapid abnormal growth of the small blood vessels can lead to detachment of the retina and loss of vision.